Beata Bena Green: Career

-Green made her television debut in 2018 on KykNet telenovela Arendsvlei in the role of Kim.
-In 2019, she played Tasneem in the Die Spreeus and Siena in Deep State.
-In 2020, she joined the cast of the Afrikaans TV soap opera 7de Laan as Shady Vermeulen.
+Green made her television debut in 2018 as Kim Claasen in the KykNET telenovela Arendsvlei.
+In 2019, she appeared as Tasneem in Die Spreeus and as Siena in the American political thriller Deep State.

+In 2020, Green joined the cast of the Afrikaans television soap opera 7de Laan as Shady Vermeulen.
+She later appeared in productions including Projek Dina and Ben & Bez.